as27/gomd/README.md

 * the keys in the middle let you navigate inside a folder
     * g: for the left side
     * h: for the right side

+For copying or other commands there is a command-mode.
+To activate that mode just press `:`.
+To go back into normal mode use `esc`